EnableX/One-to-One-Video-Chat-Webrtc-Application-Sample-for-IOS/README.md

 * Open the App in your Device.
 You get a form to enter Credentials i.e. Name & Room Id.
 * You need to create a Room by clicking the "Create Room" button.
-* Once the Room Id is created, you can use it and share with others to connect to the Virtual Room to carry out a RTC Session either as a Moderator or a Participant (Choose applicable Role in the Form).
+* Once the Room Id is created, you can use it and share with others to connect to the Virtual Room to carry out an RTC Session either as a Moderator or a Participant (Choose applicable Role in the Form).

 Note: Only one user with Moderator Role allowed to connect to a Virtual Room while trying with EnableX Hosted Service.
-Your Own Application Server may allow upto 5 Moderators.
+Your Own Application Server can allow upto 5 Moderators.

-Note:- If you used any emulator/simulator your local stream will not create.
+Note:- In case of emulator/simulator your local stream will not create.
 It will create only on real device.

-## 2 Setup Your Own Application Server
+## 2. Set up Your Own Application Server

-You may need to setup your own Application Server after you tried the Sample Application with EnableX hosted Server.
-We have differnt variant of Appliciation Server Sample Code, pick one in your preferred language and follow instructions given in respective README.md file.
+You can set up your own Application Server after you tried the Sample Application with EnableX hosted Server.
+We have differnt variants of Appliciation Server Sample Code.
+Pick the one in your preferred language and follow instructions given in respective README.md file.

 *NodeJS: [https://github.com/EnableX/Video-Conferencing-Open-Source-Web-Application-Sample.git]
 *PHP: [https://github.com/EnableX/Group-Video-Call-Conferencing-Sample-Application-in-PHP]